 Sweeney: I’m going to say yes, and say that it means I get to use this gif again even though it’s not actually at all relevant to anything other than my own amusement:

 Lor: At that moment, the Negligent Parents of the neighborhood show up now that two children have been witch-mauled.
 “We are just three kindly old spinster ladies spending a quiet at home,” Fatty Najimy shouts out to the mob.
 “SUCKING THE LIVES OUT OF LITTLE CHILDREN!”
 Slutty JP shouts.
 Unsurprisingly, the next we see them, they are about to be hanged.
 Winnie announces that on All Hallow’s Eve when the moon is full, a VIRGIN!! will summon them back from the dead, and then they’ll get back to children sucking.
-That’s the town’s people to be all, “bitch is cray,” and hang them.
+That’s the townspeople’s cue to hang them.

 A voice over says, “poor Thackery Binx,” and we see it’s a teacher wearing a witch hat and telling the story of the Sanderson Sisters.
 Everyone is super amused except for one boy wearing tie-dye.
 I know this will make Sweeney incredibly happy.
 Also: he’s from California.

 Sweeney: No, it does not, because this kid is an asshole.
 I do not appreciate tie-dye (or California) being associated with assholes.
 I’m not sure I understand the correlation between filling many buckets with water and dye for general amusement with being so!totally!socially!conscious! that you’re actually just a douche bag, but it’s definitely a thing in popular culture.
 I’m looking at you, Dawn Schafer.
 Nobody thinks you’re serious about anything when you wear tie-dye.

 Lor: What I meant to say anyways was that I knew Sweeney would hate the fact he was wearing tie-dye.